High court denies request for new trial in 2015 murder

 According to court documents:

-Zjuantavious Jackson and Joseph Jackson reportedly entered through the back door and Zjuantavious Jackson opened fire when Joseph Jackson froze up.
-The shots killed Milner and wounded several others.
+Zjuantavious Jackson and Joseph Jackson reportedly entered through the back door and Zjuantavious Jackson opened fire when Joseph Jack-son froze up.
+The shots killed Detavious Jamalcom Milner and wounded several others.

 They then followed the man who they’d planned to rob outside the home, shot him in the face and robbed him.